A. James Moser

-The Pancreas and Liver Institute, Beth Israel Deaconess Medical Center, Harvard Medical School, Boston, MA, USA
+The Pancreas and Liver Institute at Beth Israel Deaconess Medical Center/Harvard Medical School, Palmer Building PA 612, 185 Pilgrim Road, Boston, MA 02215, USA.

 A. James Moser, M.D., F.A.C.S., is Co-Director of the Pancreas and Liver Institute at Beth Israel Deaconess Medical Center (BIDMC) and associate professor of surgery at Harvard Medical School.